underscoreio/essential-slick/src/pages/6-joins.md

   result
 ```

-That'll work, but it will be in terms of a user's primary key.
+A `groupBy` must be followed by a `map`.
+The input to the `map` will be the grouping key (`senderId`) and a query for the group.

-In the sample code for this chapter we're using a primary key of:
+In the sample code for this chapter we're using a primary key of...

 ~~~ scala
 case class PK[A](value: Long) extends AnyVal with MappedTo[Long]